apratheek/PyReactive/README.md

 >>>b
 bytearray(b'xello')
 ```
-Again, the change percolates to a change in the Observe object.
+Again, the change percolates to cause a change in the Observe object.
 The optional methods are:

 **a) len** - Holds the length of the ByteArray
 ```python